covid-at-home/covid-at-home/index.md

 {{ site.disclaimer_begin }}

-### IMPORTANT: YOU MUST READ THIS
+## PLEASE READ THIS

 To be clear: **LISTEN TO LOCAL HEALTH AUTHORITIES, DOCTORS AND NURSES** when given the choice between that and something you found on the internet.

 Information on this website is provided for informational purposes only and is not meant to be a substitute for advice provided by a doctor or qualified healthcare professional.
 Patients should not use the information provided here for diagnosing a health condition, problem or disease.
 Patients should always consult with a doctor or other healthcare professional for medical advice or information about diagnosis and treatment.

-IN EMERGENCIES, DIAL YOUR LOCAL EMERGENCY TELEPHONE NUMBER.
+**IN EMERGENCIES, DIAL YOUR LOCAL EMERGENCY TELEPHONE NUMBER.**

 {{ site.disclaimer_end }}